-- Large-Capitalization Investing.
-The securities of large-capitalization companies may be relatively mature compared to smaller companies and therefore subject to slower growth during times of economic expansion.
-Large-capitalization companies also may be unable to respond quickly to new competitive challenges, such as changes in technology and consumer tastes. - Mid-Capitalization Investing.
+- Large-Capitalization Investing Risk.
+The securities of large-capitalization companies may be relatively mature compared to smaller companies and, therefore, subject to slower growth during times of economic expansion.
+Large-capitalization companies also may be unable to respond quickly to new competitive challenges, such as changes in technology and consumer tastes. - Mid-Capitalization Investing Risk.
 The securities of mid-capitalization companies may be more vulnerable to adverse issuer, market, political, or economic developments than securities of large-capitalization companies.
-The securities of mid-capitalization companies generally trade in lower volumes and are subject to greater and more unpredictable price changes than large capitalization stocks or the stock market as a whole. - Small-Capitalization Investing.
+The securities of mid-capitalization companies generally trade in lower volumes and are subject to greater and more unpredictable price changes than large-capitalization stocks or the stock market as a whole. - Small-Capitalization Investing Risk.
 The securities of small-capitalization companies may be more vulnerable to adverse issuer, market, political, or economic developments than securities of large- or mid-capitalization companies.
 The securities of small-capitalization companies generally trade in lower volumes and are subject to greater and more unpredictable price changes than large- or mid-capitalization stocks or the stock market as a whole.
 There is typically less publicly available information concerning smaller-capitalization companies than for larger, more established companies.

 - Market Risk.
 The trading prices of securities and other instruments fluctuate in response to a variety of factors.
 These factors include events impacting the entire market or specific market segments, such as political, market and economic developments, as well as events that impact specific issuers.
 The Fund's NAV and market price, like security and commodity prices generally, may fluctuate significantly in response to these and other factors.
 As a result, an investor could lose money over short or long periods of time.
-U.S. and international markets have experienced significant periods of volatility in recent years due to a number of these factors, including the impact of the COVID-19 pandemic and related public health issues, growth concerns in the U.S. and overseas, uncertainties regarding interest rates, trade tensions and the threat of tariffs imposed by the U.S. and other countries.
-In addition, local, regional or global events such as war, including Russia's invasion of Ukraine, acts of terrorism, spread of infectious diseases or other public health issues, recessions, rising inflation, or other events could have a significant negative impact on the Fund and its investments.
-These developments as well as other events could result in further market volatility and negatively affect financial asset prices, the liquidity of certain securities and the normal operations of securities exchanges and other markets.
-It is unknown how long circumstances related to the COVID-19 pandemic will persist, whether they will reoccur in the future, whether efforts to support the economy and financial markets will be successful, and what additional implications may follow from the pandemic.
-The impact of these events and other epidemics or pandemics in the future could adversely affect Fund performance. - Options Risk.
+U.S. and international markets have experienced significant periods of volatility in recent years due to a number of these factors, including the impact of the COVID-19 pandemic and related public health issues, growth concerns in the U.S. and overseas, uncertainties regarding interest rates and trade tensions.
+In addition, local, regional or global events such as war, including Russia's invasion of Ukraine, acts of terrorism, recessions, rising inflation, or other events could have a significant negative impact on the Fund and its investments.
+These developments as well as other events could result in further market volatility and negatively affect financial asset prices, the liquidity of certain securities and the normal operations of securities exchanges and other markets. - Options Risk.
 Selling (writing) and buying options are speculative activities and entail greater than ordinary investment risks.
 The Fund's use of put options can lead to losses because of adverse movements in the price or value of the underlying asset, which may be magnified by certain features of the options.
 When selling a put option, the Fund will receive a premium; however, this premium may not be enough to offset a loss incurred by the Fund if the price of the underlying asset is below the strike price by an amount equal to or greater than the premium.
 Purchasing of put options involves the payment of premiums, which may adversely affect the Fund's performance.
 Purchasing a put option gives the purchaser of the option the right to sell a specified quantity of an underlying asset at a fixed exercise price over a defined period of time.
 Purchased put options may expire worthless resulting in the Fund's loss of the premium it paid for the option.